100% Free Consultation (888) 493-1629

 #1.
 Brake Cleaner

 If it’s good enough to clean grease from brakes, it’s going to work on hands, right?
 Wrong.
-Not only is brake cleaner made up of toxic chemicals, but it’s also an OSHA violation.
+Not only is brake cleaner made up of toxic chemicals, but it’s also an OSHA violation to use it in a way other than intended.
 Brake cleaner can be absorbed through the skin, so although it may work to remove the grease, having direct skin contact with it (such as handwashing) can expose your body to carcinogens that can not only have damaging effects in the short-term, but can also cause cancer.
 Not to mention this solvent is flammable!

 One of the main ingredients in brake cleaner is often tetrachloroethylene, or perchloroethylene, which can cause serious health risks through both short-term and long-term exposure.
 When exposed to temperatures above 315 degrees Celsius, such as in welding, tetrachloroethylene becomes phosgene, an extremely poisonous gas that was used as a chemical weapon during World War 1.